SkepticSeptic/badUSB-OS-detection/README.md

 speaking of, windows isn't yet supported... i havent yet figured out how to compilWAIT WHAT IF I UPLOAD THE PRECOMPILED C++ CODE

+left off on: need to compile code as exe or something, then maybe run it before/after unix style OSDC?